1. General Questions

 Q2.1.1: How is performance affected?

-Q2.1.2: Does SAP Graph save a copy of the data from the source systems somewhere?
+Q2.1.2: Does Graph save a copy of the data from the source systems somewhere?

-SAP Graph does not persist anything.
-SAP Graph does not copy or store data; all calls are forwarded to the underlying data source systems.
+Graph does not persist anything.
+Graph does not copy or store data; all calls are forwarded to the underlying data source systems.

-Extensions to the data source APIs are automatically taken over into SAP Graph, and customers will be able to add their own APIs to the business data graph.
+Extensions to the data source APIs are automatically taken over into Graph.
+Customers can additionally define custom model extensions to the out-of-the-box business data graph.

 2.3.
 Data Source Systems